 Full size view

-The retrograde minute indicator is moved by a snail.
-The dial jumps 24 times per hour.
-A pin on the hour dial moves the weekday indication 7 times a day.
+The retrograde minute hand is moved by a snail.
+The hour dial jumps forward by 1/24 every hour, while a pin on the hour dial switches the weekday disc by 1/7 every day.

 The weekday drive moves the lunar phase gear once a day.
 The gear carries the lunar hemisphere.
 The hemisphere displays the moon’s position three-dimensionally.